By ASCP Staff

 - Perhaps the most important reason: Clients won’t see the results they were seeking when they booked a service with you if they only have one treatment.
 It’s possible the client just wanted to come in for a nice, relaxing facial, and didn’t really have any skin care concerns they wanted addressed.
 But think about why most of your loyal clients sought out an esthetician in the first place.
 Most of them had a problem with their skin they wanted you to solve.
 It may have been severe acne, or the results of years of sun damage.
-The “one and done” client will never achieve their skin care goals with one service, so it’s critical to keep them coming back.
+The “one and done” client will never achieve their skin care goals with one service, so it’s critical to emphasize client retention.

-Every client you retain can offer a lifetime of value to your business.
+Client retention can offer a lifetime of value to your business.
 Loyal clients are also more likely to refer you to their friends and coworkers, purchase more retail from you, and post great reviews.
 Every esthetician should consider that a happy client who is seeing amazing results from your skin care services is a walking billboard for your services.
 Their entire circle of friends, family, and coworkers will notice the difference you made on your client’s skin.
 There is no better form of advertising!

 Consider this experience:

 Your client was going on a last-minute trip with the new love of her life, and your schedule was completely booked.
-There was no way you could squeeze her in for hydrating facial.
+There was no way you could squeeze her in for a hydrating facial.
 She tried another local esthetician out of desperation because she wanted to look as youthful as possible for her new love.
 When you saw her a few weeks later, you asked how her visit to the other esthetician had gone.
 She swore she’d never go back.
 Here are the reasons she gave you:

 - She heard another client with a confirmed appointment complaining that she had to wait while the esthetician squeezed your client in for her facial.